open-osp/open-osp/README.md

 ### Custom CSS
 We have provided a sample CSS in ./static/css/oscar-custom.css.
 Feel free to play with this.

-### Customizing OpenOsp Properties
+### Editing Oscar Properties
-1. After starting your container `./start.sh`
+1. There is an optional container to open an properties editor tool in the web UI. `docker-compose -f docker-compose.admin.yml up propertieseditor`
-2. You should be able to go to `/properties` and login.
+2. You should be able to go to `localhost:5000/properties` and login.
 You can edit credentials on your`local.env` file:
   * By default, it should be openosp and openosp
   * `FLASK_USERNAME`
   * `FLASK_PASSWORD`
 3. You should be redirected to a a textarea screen where you can edit your oscar properties file.

 ## Adding SSL
-After deploying, there will be auto-generated ssl keys that are provided but if you have one for that generated you can simply copy them to the `conf` folder and rename them as `ssl.crt` and `ssl.key`.
+After deploying, there will be auto-generated ssl keys that are provided but if you have one for that generated you can simply copy them to the `volumes` folder and rename them as `ssl.crt` and `ssl.key`.

 You can now restart your OpenOsp by doing `./openosp start`